HL7/phd/src/pagecontent/CompoundNumericObservationProfile.md

 The Observation.code element comes from the Type attribute and gives the general type of measurement.
 For example, the Type attribute might indicate "acceleration" or "non-invasive blood pressure".
 There is no Observation.value[x] entry.
 There may still be an Observation.dataAbsentReason element if, say, the Measurement-Status attribute indicates an invalid or otherwise overall failure value.
 If there is such an overall failure of the measurement, then there is no need to report the components.

-The structure definition is as follows:
+The structure definition is given [here](PhdCompoundNumericObservation.html)

 A JSON example is given in [PHD Compound Numeric Observation JSON Example](https://simplifier.net/guide/PCHAPersonalHealthDeviceDataImplementationGuide/PhdCompoundNumericObservationJSONExample)